jkapinos9/HudlTests/README.md

 2. Testing a Log Out
 3. Testing Login with Invalid Email and Password
 4. Testing Login when No Email or Password are given

+Attempting to show I'm comfortable writing scripts in different formats as needed.